MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-nodejs.md

 ---
 title: "Create a Node.js and Express app"
-description: In this tutorial, learn how to create a basic Node.js application by using the Express web application framework in Visual Studio. ms.date: 01/18/2023 ms.custom: vs-acquisition ms.topic: tutorial
+description: Create and debug a basic Node.js application that uses the Express web application framework in Visual Studio, and explore the launch.json file. ms.date: 01/18/2023 ms.custom: vs-acquisition ms.topic: tutorial